A Wrinkle In Time

 A Wrinkle In Time struggled in most overseas markets and the offshore cume stalled at a dismal $32,936,626.
 The worldwide gross was $133.3M and Disney would see returned about $73.3M after theaters take their percentage of the gross — far below the global marketing blitz and the theatrical receipts would not dent the budget.

-In Disney’s quarter report, the mouse house took an unspecified, but huge loss on A Wrinkle In Time: “The increase in theatrical distribution results was due to the success of Black Panther in the current quarter with no comparable Marvel title in the prior-year quarter.
+In Disney’s quarter report, the mouse house took an unspecified, but huge loss (we estimate close to $70M) on A Wrinkle In Time: “The increase in theatrical distribution results was due to the success of Black Panther in the current quarter with no comparable Marvel title in the prior-year quarter.
 This increase was partially offset by the performance of A Wrinkle in Time.“